Why the resurgence of organized labor hasn’t helped gig workers

 “You strike when you want to protest your boss,” says Labinski.
 “When you’re a self-employed gig worker, you are your own boss.
 So you’re only punishing yourself.”

 Striking gig workers “want to have their cake and eat it too,” says Chad Polenz, a Florida-based delivery driver who covers the industry on his YouTube channel GigTube.
-“They want all the benefits and protections of being a W2 [on-staff] employee, but they want all the freedom of being a 1099 independent contractor.
+“They want all the benefits and protections of being a W-2 [on-staff] employee, but they want all the freedom of being a 1099 independent contractor.
 And you can’t have it both ways.”

-Working mainly DoorDash and Instacart, Polenz reckons that he averages $16-$17 per hour, after expenses.
-And he agrees with gig worker activists that Instacart pay has declined over the years.
+Working mainly DoorDash and Instacart, Polenz reckons that he makes from about $20 to over $30 per hour, depending on the day.
+And he agrees with gig-worker activists that Instacart pay has declined over the years.
 (An Instacart representative told Fast Company that the earnings formula has stayed the same since February 2019.)
 Yet Polenz is not joining the strikes and protests.

 For Polenz, it’s partly about politics.
-“The spokespeople for the Gig Workers Collective, they’re all like Bernie Sanders-type people, Antifa-type people, BLM-type people,” he says.
+“The spokespeople for the Gig Workers Collective, they’re all like Bernie Sanders-type people, antifa-type people, BLM-type people,” he says.
 Gig Workers Collective founder Vanessa Bain has the terms “BLM,” “Antifa,” and “Capitalism Ruins Everything Around Me,” in her Twitter bio.
 Willy Solis’s Twitter page features a photo of Bernie Sanders.
-As a political conservative, Polenz doesn’t feel welcome.
-He doesn’t agree with the typical slant of press coverage, either.
+As a libertarian, Polenz doesn’t feel welcome.
+He doesn’t agree with the typical slant of press coverage either.

 “The media have a more critical perspective on gig work,” says Wharton professor Cameron.
 “And when I started actually interviewing drivers, a lot of them have very different experiences,” she says, describing the research for her 2021 study “‘Making Out’ While Driving.”

-Note: This article has been updated to reflect additional input from Gopuff.